 Before we start, let’s define podcasts.

-Podcasts are digital audio files that carry a series of spoken words – mostly prerecorded and availed for download on various platforms.
+Podcasts are digital audio files that carry a series of spoken words – mostly prerecorded and availed for download on various platforms with a unique RSS feed that hosting platforms use to deliver media to subscribers.
 These podcasts feature a host or a number of hosts and guests discussing topics of interest or engaging in spontaneous fits for entertainment.
 Not only do podcasts tend to be entertaining, but some also feature educational talks and inspiring life stories.
 Their purpose wholly relies on what the host/s have in mind and that’s why it is important to get a good script to guide you in your podcast planning.

 Your podcast can rely on a script that can either be a full script for the whole show or a partial script that details the vital components of it, hence giving more room for spontaneity.
 However, I would advise any podcast beginner to prepare a detailed script to ensure that the podcast encounters as few hitches as possible, allow for fluency and to give you an ample foundation.